NVIDIA-AI-IOT/torch2trt/README.md

 If you find an issue, please [let us know](../..//issues)!

 > Please note, this converter has limited coverage of TensorRT / PyTorch.
 We created it
-> to easily optimize the models listed below.
+> to easily prototype applications using the models listed below.
 We use these models for tasks like collision avoidance and road
 > following in the [JetBot](https://github.com/NVIDIA-AI-IOT/jetbot) project.
 If you find the converter
 > helpful with other models, please [let us know](../..//issues).